Ray Walston: 1993–2000

 Walston reunited with Sinise in the miniseries adaptation of Stephen King's The Stand.

 He appeared in an AT&T long distance TV commercial in 1995, in which his dialogue implied he was Uncle Martin from Mars, looking for good rates to talk to fellow Martians living in the United States.

 Walston received three Emmy Award nominations for Best Supporting Actor in a Drama Series for his work on Picket Fences, winning twice, in 1995 and 1996.
 CBS cancelled the show after four seasons in 1996.
 Walston made a guest appearance in an episode of Dr. Quinn, Medicine Woman entitled "Remember Me", in which he portrayed the father of Jake Slicker, who was stricken with Alzheimer's disease.
 Walston played Grandfather Walter Addams in Addams Family Reunion (1998).
 The next year, he appeared in the film remake of his hit series, My Favorite Martian (1999) in the role of Armitan.
 He appeared in the Touched by an Angel episode, "The Face on the Barroom Floor", which aired on October 15, 2000.

 Walston made a cameo in the 7th Heaven episode, "One Hundred", which aired on January 29, 2001, four weeks after his death.
 His final film role was in the independent film Early Bird Special, which was released later that year.

 Personal life and death

 Walston married Ruth Calvert on November 3, 1943.
 The couple had one daughter.

 In 1994, Walston was diagnosed with lupus, and as a result, worked less frequently in his final years.
-On January 1, 2001, Walston died at his home at Beverly Hills, California, at the age of 86.
+On January 1, 2001, Walston died from the disease at his home at Beverly Hills, California, at the age of 86.